Google Fi: What Is It?

 Users, as of 2018, pay $10 per GB of data as well as a base $20 a month fee.
 Additional users added to the same account cost $15 a month each.
 After the chosen data cap is used, users do not lose data access but are limited to heavily throttled speeds.
 This means simple apps like text-only email and navigation apps will still work as intended, while things like streaming video will be heavily hampered.

 One major drawback to Project Fi in the past was the lack of any network-level parental controls.
 Users could manage data through their Google Fi app to allow or disallow data on each line, but beyond that, limitations need to be handled on an app-by-app basis.
 As of 2018, however, Project Fi is fully integrated with Family Link.

-Family Link is an all-encompassing app that allows parents to fully control everything from which apps their children are allowed to use, what times they can’t activate their phone’s screen, and much more.
+Family Link is an all-encompassing app that works as Google Fi parental controls to fully control everything from which apps their children are allowed to use, what times they can’t activate their phone’s screen, and much more.

 How to Obtain and Set Up Family Link for Project Fi

 - On the primary account, go to the Google Play Store app.

 - Search for “Google Family Link.”
 Double check that the listed developer is “Google” to avoid downloading a similarly-named app.

 - Log in with your Google account, or whichever account you intend to be the primary administrator for Family Link.

 - Follow the on-screen guide for adding each child’s Google account, linking them to the primary account.
 Each linked account will also have to download the Family Link app to their phones and login with their individual accounts for these features to activate.